chessisfun/chess-files/README.md

     1. How to Play Chess (How-to-Play-Chess.pdf, How-to-Play-Chess-Exercises-Only.pdf)
         This is a book with explanations of the rules of chess and many supporting exercises.
 It will be most useful for beginners, but the exercises could be useful for players rated below 1300.
+        The exercises-only version doesn't include the explanatory sections and could be useful if you want to print worksheets for a class, for example.

     2. Tactics Course (Tactics-Course.pdf, tactics-course.pgn)
         This is a book of tactics exercises.
 It starts with simple mate-in-1 problems and gets harder